ultra-cycling/blog/content/blog/2022-05-20-brm-400-buch-stuttgart-buch.md

 {{< figure src="/images/2022-05-20-brm-400-stuttgart/DSC02944.jpg" caption="Thomas, giving some last instructions" >}}
 {{< /gallery >}}

-## Some introducing words and off into the night
+## Some last instructions and off into the night

 During the last 5 minutes before the start - which was planned for 20:00 - Thomas shared some beta on the route and made us aware of dangerous sections and things to watch out for.
 Afterwards all the ~50 participants headed out into a perfectly warm night, actually it was the first night where the forecast promised mild temperatures throughout the night.